fcisio/monolith-dev-challenge/README.md

 - The end result should be close to the mockup, but it doesn’t need to be perfect.
 We mainly want to see the placement, responsiveness and features.
 - Publish the project on Netlify and send us the URL

-1. Clone this repo and integrate to mockups.
+1. Clone this repo and integrate the mockups.
 2. Implement as many features as possible.
 3. Publish the end result on Netlify and send un the URL along with a link to the repository.